wushouhe/fabric-tools/build-hyperledgerFabric-for-RHEL-linux-on-z.md

 **go-linux-s390x-bootstrap.tbz** located in **$HOME** and is used in the next step to compile the Golang programming language source code on Linux on z Systems.

-> ***NOTE:*** If you do not have access to an x86-based Linux system, you can
-> download the Golang Bootstrap tool from <https://ibm.box.com/s/bij71tcn51zw5cw119kxa8rdbxfdo20z>.

 Building the Golang Toolchain
 -----------------------------